WELCOME

 WOL814(26) Healing Practices: Interventions and Techniques for Racial Trauma

 Note: This course is the companion to Healing the Whole: Culturally Responsive Care for Racial Trauma.
 Description: Racial trauma refers to the psychological and emotional distress resulting from experiences of racism, discrimination and oppression.
 For mental health professionals, it is important to understand how racial trauma impacts individuals and communities, and to develop effective strategies to support healing and resilience.
 Healing practices for racial trauma are essential for addressing the ongoing impact of systemic racism and promoting equity and social justice.
 Racial trauma can have profound effects on individuals' mental health, relationships and sense of identity.
 By fostering healing and resilience, communities can work toward collective liberation, empowerment and well-being for all members.
 In this course, we will explore the impact of racial trauma and strategies for healing and resilience-building among individuals and within communities.
 We will examine culturally responsive approaches to addressing racial trauma and fostering healing and empowerment.
 Participants will explore the assessment, coping strategies, techniques and therapeutic interventions aimed at addressing racial trauma.
-CE Credits: APA-5; CPRP-5; LSW/LCSW/LPC/LMFT-5; NBCC-5; PA Act48-5; PCB-5; IACET-.5 Learning Objectives: Upon completion, participants will be able to: • Discuss the impact and manifestations of racial trauma. • Apply culturally sensitive assessment techniques to identify and evaluate racial trauma symptoms and experiences. • Discuss evidence-based coping strategies and resilience-building techniques for individuals affected by racial trauma. • Describe therapeutic interventions tailored to address the specific needs of clients experiencing racial trauma. • Analyze the ethical considerations and cultural competence necessary for providing effective support and intervention for racial trauma survivors.
+CE Credits: CPRP-5; LSW/LCSW/LPC/LMFT-5; NBCC-5; PA Act48-5; IACET-.5 Learning Objectives: Upon completion, participants will be able to: • Discuss the impact and manifestations of racial trauma. • Apply culturally sensitive assessment techniques to identify and evaluate racial trauma symptoms and experiences. • Discuss evidence-based coping strategies and resilience-building techniques for individuals affected by racial trauma. • Describe therapeutic interventions tailored to address the specific needs of clients experiencing racial trauma. • Analyze the ethical considerations and cultural competence necessary for providing effective support and intervention for racial trauma survivors.

 AMOUNT